cps-sei/dmplc/docs/tutorial/README.txt

 example-09: This is like example-02 but we have two groups of nodes, each with one leader and four protectors.
 The leaders also act as coordinators.
-The idea is that each group performs collision avoidance within itself, while the coordinators ensures that the groups do no encroach on each other's spaces.
+The idea is that each group performs collision avoidance within itself, while the coordinators ensures that the groups do not encroach on each other's spaces.
+This is achieved as follows: the leader with the lower id stops as soon as its finds itself within a certain distance of the other leader.
 This means that no group knows the exact location of the members of the other group, only the general area they are in.
+One group moves left to right.
+The other moves top to bottom.
 Through this example, we are trying to explore "group-based access control (GBAC) of shared variables".

+example-09a: Like example-09 but group 1 starts from the bottom left and move in a zig-zag manner to the middle right.
+Group 2 starts from the bottom right and move in a zig-zag manner to the middle left.
+They cross each other along the way.
+The leader with the lower id stops as soon as it is close to the other leader, as in example-09.
+In addition, the leader with higher id moves away from the other leader, and toward the target, suspending its zig-zag motion temporarily as long as it is within a certain distance of the other leader.
+This is needed because in this scenarion, we would get a collision between the groups if the leader with the higher id just kept going.

+example-09b: Like example-09a but after reaching the midpoint, the groups continue on to their final destinations which are on the same side (left/right) of the map as their starting point, but on the top edge of the map.
+Thus, the path of the two groups intersect in two places, once before the midpoint, and once after.

+example-09c: Like example-09b but after reaching the midpoint, the groups first synchronize before continuing on to their final destinations.
+Thus, the group reaching the midpoint first (usually the one whose coordinator has the higher id) waits for the other to reach its midpoint, before continuing on to its final destination.

 example-10: This is like example-09 but we have three groups instead of 2, to further demonstrate concepts in GBAC, e.g., how groups can